-Like any other views, you can capture the plot with the File \rightarrow [\bigcirc] Save Screenshot.
-As an added bonus, you can save can save the plot in a vector PDF format so that it scales well if included in reports and other documents.
+Like any other views, you can capture the plot with the File \rightarrow $\boxed{\square}$ Save Screenshot.
 You can also move around plots in the GUI like you can other views.

 In the next exercise, we use these features to get more information out of our plot.
 Specifically, we use the plot to compare the pressure and temperature variables.